NFL Rumors: Aaron Rodgers Wants Options In New Contract With Green Bay Packers

 “Both sides are working towards it and we’re confident we’ll come to an agreement soon.”

-Even at 34 years old, Rodgers is widely considered the best quarterback in the NFL along with Tom Brady.
+Even at 34-years-old, Rodgers is widely considered the best quarterback in the NFL, along with Tom Brady and Drew Brees.
 Green Bay needs to get him locked up soon, although they do have some control left with his contract running another two years and the franchise tag being an option after that.

 All of that being said, don’t be surprised if the Packers and Rodgers are able to come to an agreement on a new deal at some point before the start of NFL training camp.